learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Objectives
 You will be able to:

-* Understand the concept of a symmetrical distribution
+* Define skewness and kurtosis and their relationship to symmetric distributions
-* Calculate and describe skewness and kurtosis as measures of asymmetry and divergence from normality
+* Calculate and interpret values of skewness and kurtosis

 ## Symmetric Distributions